marceloasl99/blackjack/README.md

 ### Objective

-The goal is to beat the dealer by:
+The player wins by:

-- Getting a hand value closer to 21 than the dealer;
+- Having a hand closer to 21 than the dealer;
-- Reaching 21 with the first two cards, called **Blackjack**;
+- Getting 21 with the first two cards, called **Blackjack**;
-- Or remaining at 21 or below while the dealer goes over 21.
+- Or staying at 21 or below while the dealer goes over 21.

 If the player's hand exceeds 21, the player busts and loses the round.